50 Best Gifts for Seniors: Things You’ve Never Thought Of

 7) Coogam Wooden Hexagon Puzzle, $10

 This colorful puzzle appeals to people of all ages and cognitive abilities.
-Complete the 60 included brain teaser challenges or simply make your own patterns.
+Complete the 60 included brain teaser challenges or make your own patterns.

 Back to top ↑